 And at WGU, your ROI makes a degree absolutely worth the cost and time.
-WGU graduates on average see an $11,800 pay raise just two years after graduation.
-The national average is just $4,500 in salary increase two years after graduation.
-It's clear to see that for WGU graduates, a degree can increase your earning potential faster than the average graduate, helping make your degree well worth it.
+WGU graduates on average see an $18,200 pay raise just two years after graduation.

 An online cyber security degree can give you hands-on coursework that will prepare you for the rigors of protecting actual data and companies.
 It will help you learn about current cyber systems, and prepare you to learn new ones as they are developed.
 It may even help prepare you to develop those new security systems yourself!
 An undergraduate or graduate degree program could be the difference-maker in your career, setting you apart and giving you credentials and skills to help you thrive.